doornt/flutter_html/README.md

 ## Getting Started

-To use this plugin, add `flutter-html-render` as a dependency in your pubspec.yaml file.
+To use this plugin, add `flutter_html_render` as a dependency in your pubspec.yaml file.

 ---